edwiny/progref/go/go_basics.md

 b := make([]int, 0, 5) // len(b)=0, cap(b)=5
 ```

-To grow a slice, use the builting `appand` function:
+To grow a slice, use the builting `append` function:

 The first parameter s of append is a slice of type T, and the rest are T values to append to the slice.